comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 * GUI output controlled by window manager, hard to reason about buffer queue.
 * Manually look into every image required, not automatic

-Firstly I tried to put Linux running under VGA/SVGA mode (to get ride of KMS/DRM stack), but after some rounds searching with chatgpt/google, I found such functionality already implemented by graphics card (instead of monitor), and on UEFI this is replaced by GOP, No support for high refresh rate other than 60HZ is also a major problem.
-Then I looked into KMS/DRM information, it already support what I need
+Then I tried to put Linux under VGA/SVGA mode (to get ride of KMS/DRM stack), after some rounds searching with chatgpt/google, I realized such functionality already implemented by graphics card (not monitor), and on UEFI it's replaced by GOP, Not support higher than 60HZ refresh rate is also a major problem.
+So I looked into KMS/DRM information, it already has everything I need

 * complete frame buffer control, no window system/manager in charge.
 * atomic flip, allow perfect match to V-sync
+* provides notify callback when flip is finished, allow accurate timing recording.
 * support OpenGL(ES) painting, GPU still take the heavy lifting

+There's also a KMS/DRM thin wrapper [SRM](https://cuarzosoftware.github.io/SRM/index.html) allows you to quickly start OpenGL(ES) drawing.
+It's callback based, assume opengl painting trigger exactly once in-between two flips, thus perfectly align to V-sync

-And then I find a library [SRM](https://cuarzosoftware.github.io/SRM/index.html) which is a thin wrapper of KMS/DRM allow you quickly start OpenGL(ES) drawing.
-This time I use QRcode to display timestamp information on screen, so automatic post-processing can be applied.
-Similar to the text painting, the painting also arrange QrCode at different area of screen and stay for a while, with this trick, even monitor is flushing at 165 HZ, one QRCode can stay for more than 1/165 second, the more you arrange, the longer it stay, 30 FPS camera can also have enough time to capture stable image.
-Without this, a QRCode may already show on screen and then disappeared without camera notice.
+Third Try: This time I use QRcode to display timestamp information on screen, make automatic post-processing possible.
+Similar to the text painting, QrCode are also placed at different location on screen and stay for a while.
+With this trick, even monitor flushing at 165 HZ, one QRCode can stay for more than 1/165 second.
+The more you arrange, the longer it stay.
+30 FPS camera also has enough time to capture stable image. otherwise a QRCode may already show on screen and disappeared without camera notice.
+Since there's still no way to measure the time spend on page flip itself (after we sending flip to kernel, up to the monitor start sending photon for that contents).
+The best we can do is to use the page flipped callback (of previous frame) timestamp.
+This will make latency result longer than actual value (1/165 second at most).
-DRM/KMS also provides notify callback when flip is finished, allow us to record accurate timing information.

-for KMS/DRM opengl painting (with SRM), it works like this way:

-* you receive page flipped notification, knows that previous frame buffer already being flipped, record timing information there.
-* paintGL callback will only trigger exactly once before next frame flip, you can draw anything for next frame,  then using srmConnectorRepaint to swap it, it will be used for next available flip
-* since there's still no way to measure the time spend on page flip itself (after we sending flip to kernel, up to the monitor start sending photon for that contents).
-The best we can do is to use the page flipped (of previous time) timestamp, and assume time that contents start displaying on monitor shouldn't be too late(actually this doesn't matter too much, as we can see later, our measure is a closed loop by an unique clock source so that part of time also being considered).

-I start with SRM examples, to recroding the pageFlipped timing, got this plot:
+I start with the SRM examples, to recroding the pageFlipped timing, got this plot:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/page-flipped-timing.png)